Harvey Miguel Robinson: Capture

 Denise Sam-Cali was one of two of Robinson's victims who survived.
 The other was a five-year-old girl Robinson stalked for days; Robinson broke into her home, raped and choked her, and left her for dead, but she survived.
 Sam-Cali managed to break free of Robinson's grip and run outside.
 Robinson attempted to attack her again but she fled.
-Eventually, the police used Sam-Cali as bait to lure Robinson in order to capture him.
-A shootout erupted between Robinson and a police officer, Brian Lewis.
-Robinson fled, but he was wounded.
-He went to the hospital, where he was arrested.
+Police later used Sam-Cali as bait to lure Robinson in order to capture him.
+When she did, a shootout erupted between Robinson and a police officer.
+Robinson fled, but sustained wounds.
+He sought care at a local hospital, where he was arrested.

 Aftermath

-Robinson was sentenced to death for his crimes.
+In November 1994, Robinson was sentenced to death for his crimes.
 As of April 2006, Robinson's execution had been stayed.
 He was later resentenced to life imprisonment for the murder of Joan Burghardt because he was 17 when the crime was committed.
 On December 14, 2012, Robinson agreed to waive his appeal rights in the Schmoyer case in exchange for a life sentence.
-In December 2013, the Pennsylvania Supreme Court upheld Robinson's death penalty in the Fortney murder.
-In October 2019, a Pennsylvania judge urged Robinson to consider donating his brain to science, calling it 'the one gift you can give.
+In December 2013, the Supreme Court of Pennsylvania upheld Robinson's death penalty in the Fortney murder.

+In October 2019, a Pennsylvania judge resentenced Robinson to 35 years to life in prison after he successfully appealed his earlier conviction for the murder of Burghardt.
+The judge urged Robinson to consider donating his brain to science, calling it "the one gift you can give."

+Robinson is incarcerated at SCI Phoenix in Skippack Township, Pennsylvania.

 In the media

-The story of Robinson's crime spree was depicted in the 1996 film titled No One Could Protect Her, with Joanna Kerns playing the part of surviving victim Denise Sam-Cali.
+In 1996, the story of Robinson's crime spree was depicted in the film No One Could Protect Her with Joanna Kerns playing the role of surviving victim Denise Sam-Cali.

-Part of the story of Robinson's crime spree had also been told in the Investigation Discovery series Your Worst Nightmare.
+In 2015, Robinson's crime spree was covered on the Investigation Discovery series Your Worst Nightmare.

-He was also depicted on A&E's Killer Kids and Investigation Discovery's Most Evil and Dead of Night.
+Also in 2015, Robinson's crimes were covered on A&E's Killer Kids and Investigation Discovery's Most Evil and Dead of Night.